oscarvargash/cirm_22/day_1/README.md

 You can see that the drag and drop method adds the absolute path of the folder instead of the relative path.

-You can infer, from the way the command line works, that spaces inside folder and file names can be problematic.
-For example, let's see what thappens when we try to create a folder "test 1" inside `week_01`

 > Change your flag to green if you are good to continue ![](img/green.jpeg)

 ### Creating and managing files